MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 layout: post
 title: logic and models
 date: 2023-08-04 15:09:01
-description: Something about logic and models for logics
+description: Something about logic and models for logics (Unfinished)
 categories: logic
 featured: true
 ---